clarai1/trie/README.md

 # Description

-The goal of this project is to generate a trie of words (incluting only letters A-Z, non-case-sensitive), that can be visualized through a user interface implemented with Tkinter.
+The goal of this project is to generate a trie of words (including only letters A-Z, non-case-sensitive), that can be visualized through a user interface implemented with Tkinter.

 ## Trie structure

 A `Trie` is described by its height and its root, which is a `TrieNode`.
 A `TrieNode` has a value and a dictionary containing all his children, indexed by the children's values.
 Another property of the `TrieNode` is the "is_word" property.
 If it is `True`, then the TrieNode is the final letter of a word.

 A Trie object has the following functions: